abhishekarya1/DSA-2k23/swtp.md

   - https://leetcode.com/problems/fruit-into-baskets/
   - https://leetcode.com/problems/longest-repeating-character-replacement/ - `chars to be replaced = windowSize - mostFreqLetterOccurance` i.e. `(r - l + 1) - mostFreqLetter` at each new element addition to the window, no need to decrease `mostFreqLetterOccurance` (and find actual max occurance in the current window) as it won't affect the final answer [ref video with timestamp](https://youtu.be/gqXU1UyA8pk?t=840)

 3. Count number of subarrays/substrings with exactly K: use `func(arr, k) - func(arr, k - 1)` to get for "exactly" K, exclusively use `while` loop templates in this type of problems as we only want valid subarray boundaries for proper calc.
 Sliding window approach gives AT MOST answers.
-We calc for every step weather or not ans is `< k` or `= k` since it is needed for correct ans of no. of subarrays.
+We calc all valid subarrays `<=k` at every step using the formula below.

 ```txt
 no. of subarrays = n * (n + 1) / 2